Bayes’ rule

 experiment / trial

-An experiment or trial is any procedure that can be infinitely repeated and has a well-defined set of possible outcomes, known as the sample space.
+An experiment or trial is a procedure that can be infinitely repeated and has a well-defined set of possible outcomes, known as the sample space.

 outcome